the Syndicate of Human Image Traffickers

 Steven Blush, the guy who wrote American Hardcore, put it like this: “Jeff Wengrofsky’s insightful interview not only made me re-examine cultural history, but it made me realize that Jews in punk is as American as apple pie and Chinese takeout.
 Mazel tov!”

-Here’s what George Petros (former editor of Juxtapoz) said about it:
+Here’s what George Petros (former editor of Juxtapoz and Seconds magazine) said about it:

 “Very cool.
 Jeff Wengrofsky is to be congratulated for his panoramic overview of Punk’s early history.
 He authoritatively articulates the genre’s alienation and triumphs.
 Keep up the good work.”